JINC • Life Clarity • Updated March 2026

 Anxiety often paralyzes us with all-or-nothing thinking.
 The key is starting small:

-One category this week: Just document medical contacts or household utilities
+- One category this week: Just document medical contacts or household utilities – our Just IN Case checklist provides a helpful framework

-One conversation this month: Share your planning intentions with your partner
+- One conversation this month: Share your planning intentions with your partner – something we explore in 10 things your partner should know

-One update each season: Maintain what you've started without overwhelm
+- One update each season: Maintain what you've started without overwhelm – our seasonal review ritual can help with this

 This gradual approach, supported by structured tools like the JINC Journal, builds confidence and momentum without triggering perfectionist anxiety.